phronmophobic/blog/markdown/fastleannative.md

 On the JVM, you can use the [java.lang.foreign.Arena/ofAuto](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/Arena.html#ofAuto()) to keep track of MemorySegments for you.
 However, the auto arena (or the other arenas) can only help with memory that you allocate.

-Another technique is to use [java.lang.ref.Cleaner](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/ref/Cleaner.html)s.
+Another technique is to use [java.lang.ref.Cleaner](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/ref/Cleaner.html).
 Cleaners allow you to register a function to be called when an object becomes phantom reachable (ie. ready to be collected).
 This allows you to either free associated resources or decrement a reference count in a managed way.
 Just be sure that your cleaning function doesn't reference your object!
-Even if your context doesn't have access to java's Cleaner (eg. the context isn't JVM based), there may be a similar alternative.
+Even if your context doesn't have access to Java's Cleaner (eg. the context isn't JVM based), there may be a similar alternative.

 Warning!
 The garbage collector will probably not release resources promptly.
 In many cases, that is a good thing because it increases efficiency.
 Waiting for a handle to be collected to free resources may take a while.
 Further, the garbage collector does not necessarily know the size of the resource referenced by a handle.
 The handle itself may only be a few bytes, but may point to a very large object in memory.